|« PreviousNext »|

 for where you want the

 SIGNATURE file saved.
-In this example, the
+In

-a directory name.
+replace it with a directory name.

 If there is an error, AWS Import/Export returns an error message.

 If there are no errors in the request, AWS Import/Export returns a JOB CREATED response.The following is a sample response.